sirech/talk-lean-functional-kotlin-backends/presentation.md

 ???

-What?
-- FP, by nature, describes the *logic* rather than the control flow
-- leads to becoming close to the domain => create privites as we go

 Why?
 - packing a lot of action into fewer lines of code
   - simplicity => we are dealing only with the local scope